frankdressel/zettelkasten/README.md

 ### Run docker image

 ```
-docker run --rm -it -v <absolute path to the directory, where the data should be stored>:/zk zettelkasten /zettelkasten/zk add """{"title": "Test", "text": "Hallo Welt", "links": []}"""
+docker run --rm -it -v <absolute path to the directory, where the data should be stored>:/zk zettelkasten vim
 ```

 ## Use xapian-delve to inspect the indexed documents